edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

 BBT now exposes (if you have HTTP export on in the preferences) an URL at http://localhost:23119/better-bibtex/cayw.
 The url accepts the following URL parameters:

 * `probe`, default empty.
-If set to any non-empty value, returns the BBT version.
+If set to any non-empty value, returns `ready`.
 You can use this to test whether BBT CAYW picking is live; it will not pop up the picker.
 * `format`, default empty.
 Possible values are:
   * `mmd` for MultiMarkdown-formatted references.